-This statement sets out SUEZ’s actions to identify all potential modern slavery risks related to its business in the UK and to put in place reasonable steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
+This statement sets out SUEZ’s actions to identify all potential modern slavery risks related to its business in the UK and to put in place reasonable steps to prevent slavery and human trafficking in our business and supply chain.
+We are committed to conducting business responsibly and to maintaining and improving systems and processes to reduce the risk of slavery or human trafficking in our business and supply chain.

 All references to SUEZ in this statement include all UK SUEZ Group companies, all of which have endorsed this statement and the actions within.

 SUEZ in the UK commits to developing and delivering a proactive approach to tackling hidden labour exploitation.
-We will achieve this by a number of steps:
+We will continue to achieve this by carrying out the following:

 - The existence of an appropriate policy on preventing hidden labour exploitation which will be reviewed on a regular basis.